djcsdy/blobdb/docs/Core Concepts.md

 Databases are independent of one another.
 There is no automatic guarantee of consistency between Databases.

-The user specifies which Volumes will host a Database when they create the Database.
-The user may also reconfigure which Volumes host a running Database, capacity permitting.
+The user specifies which Volumes will host a Database at the time of its creation.
+The user may also reconfigure which Volumes host a running Database, provided the Volumes have enough capacity to support the reconfiguration.

-Hosting a Database on more than one Volume can be used to increase capacity and performance and also provides additional durability options.
+Spreading a Database across multiple Volumes offers benefits such as increased capacity, improved performance (through parallel operations), and additional durability options in case of Volume failure.

 ## Volume